asdsolutions-os/duo-navigation-drawer/README.md

 ```

 #### 3. Add the `menu view` view to your `drawer`
-Add the a content view to your drawer by adding the attribute: `app:menu` to your drawer.
+Add the a menu view to your drawer by adding the attribute: `app:menu` to your drawer.

 ```xml
 <nl.psdcompany.duonavigationdrawer.views.DuoDrawerLayout